wtmerchant3/Projects/README.md

 Mega Project List
 ========

-A list of practical projects that anyone can solve in any programming language (See [solutions](https://github.com/thekarangoel/Projects-Solutions)).
+A list of practical projects compiled by Karan Goel that I've completed primarily in JavaScript.
 These projects are divided in multiple categories, and each category has its own folder.

 ## Credits